remix-run/remix/.changeset/dev-server.md

 {
   future: {
     unstable_dev: {
-      // Port internally used by the dev server to receive app server `ping`s
+      // Port internally used by the dev server to receive app server `devReady` messages
       httpPort: 3001, // by default, Remix chooses an open port in the range 3001-3099
       // Port internally used by the dev server to send live reload, HMR, and HDR updates to the browser
       websocketPort: 3002, // by default, Remix chooses an open port in the range 3001-3099